Ostrog Monastery – Discover One of the Greatest Sanctuaries in Montenegro

 The well-known tradition among the pilgrims is to walk the 3 km from the Lower monastery to the Upper monastery barefoot.
 Pilgrims have to pray before entering the Church of the Presentation to Saint Basil of Ostrog.

 They also donate clothing, blankets, or consumables like soap to the monks.
-The feast day is celebrated on 12 May every year, which is the date of the death of the St. Basil in the Gregorian calendar (29 of April in the Orthodox calendar) which is also known as the Saint Basil the Miraculous one.
+The feast day is celebrated on May 12 every year, which is the date of the death of the St. Basil in the Gregorian calendar (29 of April in the Orthodox calendar) which is also known as the Saint Basil the Miraculous one.

-Worship services and church prayers in Ostrog
+Worship Services and Church Prayers in Ostrog

 Each day, in the monastery there are worship services which are church prayers and rituals that are performed in order to get closer to God and Christ.
 Daily worship services are held in the Ostrog in the mornings, alongside the reading of the gospel, the sacred secret of anointing, and other religious rituals in the afternoons.